Question: I'm trying to create a PCB using AutoDesk Eagle but I am new to PCB designing. Is there any free guide to help?

 After you fulfill everything required the right way, click "Check" and you will see the DRC Results.
 The fewer issues you see the better.
 Resolve issues and scan again until you have eliminated all the errors.
-In most cases, manufacturers fulfill all the printed circuit board design requirements and via DRC check they ensure that everything with the currently designed prototype is as per the customer requirements.
+In most cases, manufacturers fulfill all the printed circuit board design requirements and via DRC check they ensure that everything with the currently designed prototype is as per the customer's requirements.

 High-Quality PCB Board Manufacturing

 Once you have finished with all the routing and have no DRC errors the printed circuit board should be completed.
-You may be looking up for a reliable PCB manufacturer.
+You may be looking for a reliable PCB manufacturer.
 PCBONLINE, a one-stop advanced PCB manufacturer since 1999, is highly recommended for engineers and makers.
-You can get one-to-one free technical support from PCBONLINE about your project, free sample for batch PCB production, free design for manufacturing and excellence.
+You can get one-to-one free technical support from PCBONLINE about your project, free samples for batch PCB production, and free design for manufacturing and excellence.
 This PCB printing company can also assemble your boards and source all electronic components on your bill of materials.
 Working with PCBONLINE, you can realize your idea perfectly.

 PCBONLINE's PCB manufacturing capability: